WordPress/gutenberg/docs/contributors/getting-started.md

 The Gutenberg repository also includes a static Gutenberg playground that allows testing and developing in a WordPress-agnostic context.
 This is very helpful for developing reusable components and trying generic JavaScript modules without any backend dependency.

-You can launch the playground by running `npm run playground:start` locally.
+You can launch the playground by running `npm run playground:dev` locally.
 The playground should be available on [http://localhost:1234](http://localhost:1234).

 You can also test the playground version of the current master branch on GitHub Pages: [https://wordpress.github.io/gutenberg/](https://wordpress.github.io/gutenberg/)